Traffic-dominated streets are one of the main barriers to children playing out near home. Make them safe and life returns!

-Or you could create your own local campaign, like these South Bristol children did with this funny but hard-hitting short film about speeding in their local streets.
+Or you could create your own local campaign, like these South Bristol children did with this funny but hard-hitting short film about speeding in their local streets, as part of a child-led ‘safer streets’ project with Playing Out.
 Councillors and police were invited to a premier screening and committed to taking action as a result.

 Led by co-founder and artist Amy Rose, Playing Out has done many creative projects to change the feel and use of streets.
 In fact, the play street model itself began as a creative vision in Amy’s sketchbook!

 Artist Ted Dewan, aka Road Witch, was an early inspiration for us, using ‘pranks’ to change the feel of his street and slow down cars.
 These temporary ideas eventually led to more permanent changes to his street.